Walodja1987/xns/README.md

 ### Fee Distribution

-When names are registered (via `registerName`) or namespaces are created with fees:
+When names are registered (via `registerName` or `registerNameWithAuthorization`) or namespaces are created with fees:
 * **90%** of ETH is burned via DETH contract
+* The payer/sponsor is credited DETH 1:1 for the burned amount
 * **5%** is credited to the namespace creator
 * **5%** is credited to the contract owner